Chat with us, powered by LiveChat

 • Facilitate Vendor Managed Inventory

 Save people time to make them more productive.
-Inventory at plants is often at a centralized location, such as a control room.
-Make real-time data easily accessible via a walk or drive-up push-button console.
+Inventory data at plants is often stored at a centralized location, such as a control room.
+Make real-time data easily accessible via a walk-up or drive-up push-button console.

-> Digital Panel Meters: Compatible with all types of sensor outputs such as 4-20 mA or Modbus RTU.
-Large, ultrabright displays are readable in smoke, fog, or bright sunlight
+• Digital Panel Meters: Compatible with all types of sensor outputs, including 4-20 mA or Modbus RTU.
+Large, ultrabright displays are readable in smoke, fog, or bright sunlight.

-> Control Consoles: Monitor up to 120 vessels with a single console.
+• Control Consoles: Monitor up to 120 vessels on a single console.
 Display options for height of the product, headroom, percentage full, and weight.

 Eliminate material outages and prevent overfills using sensors that alert when vessels are almost empty or full.
 Get uninterrupted processing, improved margins, and increased outputs.